SamRanjha/Recruitment/readme.md

     Applicants are shown in a Profile Card that contains the required information

     React is used for the frontend.
-    Axios is used for fetch calls
+    Axios is used for fetch calls.
-    Faker is used for generating random profiles
+    Faker is used for generating random profiles.
-    Json server for serving data
+    Json server for serving data.
-    Bootstrap for styles
+    Bootstrap for styles .

 ###  Available Scripts